blprentice/mod07_Pewlett_Hackard_Analysis/README.md

-# Surfing the "Silver Tsunami" at Pewlett-Hackard
+# Surfing the "Silver Tsunami" at Pewlett Hackard

 ## Overview of the Analysis

-Pewlett-Hackard is faced with a massive amount of retirements in the next 3-5 years.
+Pewlett Hackard is faced with a massive amount of retirements in the next 3-5 years.
 A tremendous amount of
 institutional knowledge will be lost in this "silver tsunami".
-It is imperative that Pewlett-Hackard find a way
+It is imperative that Pewlett Hackard find a way
 to pass on as much accumulated knowledge, skills, and expertise from its senior employees to the younger generations
 of employees.
 To that end, management has developed the framework for a mentorship program in which younger employees
 would be paired up with a senior employee in their department to engage in knowledge transfer.